 - Maintain healthy, hygienic and sanitation practices.

-- Replace conventional water pumps and home appliances with advanced water conservative ones.
+- Replace conventional water pumps and home appliances with advanced water conservation ones.

 - Avoid unnecessary products, food materials and reduce wastage; water consumed in a diet account’s 92% of water footprint of an individual.